Romania - Vlad the Impaler, Bran Castle and way to them

 Bram Stoker wanted to choose another area as the venue for the events before writing his novel.
 It is thought that he directed his attention to Transylvania after reading information about Bran Castle and Vlad Tepes from different sources.
 In the story, Dracula is described as a white-skinned man, often sleeping in the coffin during the day and hunting at night.

 Festivals in Transylvania

-The organization of colorful festivals in Transylvania is becoming a tradition.
-International film festivals for movie lovers, festivals for music and theater lovers are very bright.
+The organization of colourful festivals in Transylvania is becoming a tradition.
+International film festivals for movie lovers, festivals for music and theatre lovers are very bright.
 Sighisoara Medieval Festival, held in the last week of June annually, is among the most exciting festivals.
 Participants of the festival perform dances of that period in medieval costumes.
 The festival, now held in a more festive mood, is greeted with a little more enthusiasm every year.

 Other places to visit in Romania

 The sculpture of King Decebalus, devoted to the last king of Dacia of the historical Roman Kingdom the King Decebalus, is striking.
-It was carved on the rocks at 40m high in the Danube river basin between 1994-2004 years.
+It was carved on the rocks at 40m high in the Danube River basin between 1994-2004 years.

-Scărișoara Ice Cave
+Scarisoara Ice Cave